ldidry/lutim/README.md

 * https: 1 if you want to provide secure images URLs (default is 0) ;
 * stats\_day\_num: when you generate statistics with `script/lutim cron stats`, you will have stats for the last `stats_day_num` days (default is 365) ;
 * keep\_ip\_during: when you delete IP addresses of image's senders with `script/lutim cron cleanbdd`, the IP addresses of images older than `keep_ip_during` days will be deleted (default is 365) ;
+* broadcast\_message: put some string (not HTML) here and this message will be displayed on all LUTIm pages (not in JSON responses)

 ##Usage
 ```